-It’s never been easier or faster to use video to connect with the public.
+It’s never been easier or faster to broadcast video over ip connected with the public.
 In fact, compared to the complexity and expense of alternatives like point-to-point microwave and satellite transmission, streaming a live report, emergency communication or even a trade show event via the internet is a piece of cake.

 Believe it or not, video has been digital as a consumer technology since the mid-1990s.
 DVD players and over-the-air TV stations –the kind you need rabbit ears, loop antennas or rooftop models to receive—ushered in the age of digital video.